angeanto/angeanto.github.io/README.md

 The initial PR #71 preview failed during dependency installation because the locked `rubyzip` 2.4 release was no longer available from RubyGems.
 The lockfile now uses 2.4.1, within the remote theme plugin's existing `< 3.0` requirement.
 A successful build with locally cached gems does not prove a fresh CI install can succeed; verify clean dependency installation when changing the lockfile.

+After dependency installation was fixed, the preview built the site successfully but failed in the separate Algolia indexing step with an unreachable-server error.
+Site search is disabled in `_config.yml`, so `netlify.toml` now runs only `bundle exec jekyll build`.
+Deployments no longer depend on the unavailable search service or update its index.

-`netlify.toml` currently builds the site and then runs Algolia indexing.
-Do not run that indexing command as a local test: it writes to an external index.
-Site search is disabled in `_config.yml`.
+If search is restored later, validate the Algolia application and credentials and design indexing separately from pull-request previews.
+Do not run indexing as a local build test: it writes to an external index.

 Work on branches and submit changes for pull-request review.
 Never merge into `main` or `master` automatically.